About Sociology and Anthropology

 • Dr. Marcos Mendoza, Associate Professor of Anthropology, received the 2024 Howell Family Outstanding Teacher of the Year award in recognition of his classroom instruction, intellectual stimulation of students, and care for students' welfare.

-• Dr. Jodi Skipper, Associate Professor of Anthropology and Southern Studies, received the 2024 Sandford and Susan Thomas Senior Professor Research Award in the Social Sciences in recognition of exemplary performance in sustaining communities, through research, scholarship, and or creative achievement.
+Dr. Jodi Skipper, Associate Professor of Anthropology and Southern Studies, received the national 2025 Thomas Ehrlich Civically Engaged Faculty Award from Campus Compact.
+She was also recognized on campus with the 2024 Sandford and Susan Thomas Senior Professor Research Award in the Social Sciences from the UM College of Liberal Arts (photo above) in recognition of exemplary performance in sustaining communities, through research, scholarship, and or creative achievement.

 • Dr. Jeffrey Jackson, Chair and Professor of Sociology and Dr. Charles Ross, Professor of History and African American Studies, received an Award of Merit from the Mississippi Historical Society in 2024 on behalf of the 58 faculty, staff, and students who contribute to the UM Slavery Research Group.